jordanofoster/ntu-obsidian-notes/COMP20111 - Dist Network Arch. & Op. Sys/Edited/Topic 2/Threads.md

 ## User Threads

-- Typically created/managed by *user-level library* - typically *without kernel knowledge*
+- Typically created/managed by *user-level library* *without kernel knowledge*
 	- Fast to create/manage
 	- Portable to any OS
 - If *one thread* is blocked, all are. ^5bfc61